terraphim/terraphim-project/pages/Planning Discussion for Q1 2023.md

 - # Positioning
 - ## Why we need to rethink and replan positioning?
 - Before October 2022 the number of search tools over code - i.e. github was pretty small, countable one hand and pretty established.
-With ChatGPT hype getting traction the number of search tools is 1000+ and coming, so launching Terraphim with code search over Github and merging/overlaying results with Notion is no longer unique or appealing - the area is very crowded and needs substantial marketing investment to make a dent.
+With ChatGPT hype getting traction the number of search tools is 1000+ and coming, so launching Terraphim AI with code search over Github and merging/overlaying results with Notion is no longer unique or appealing - the area is very crowded and needs substantial marketing investment to make a dent.
 We can still launch with code search and [[Take Control over your relevance]] proposal, but then we need to follow up quickly with some major differentiator out of our existing roadmap.
 - For Terraphim we need to explore and speed up Graph Embeddings as differentiator and map it to [[Knowledge graph]] and [[Personal Knowledge Management]]
 -
 - # Terraphim Features